grindarius/reeba/README.md

   POSTGRES_DBNAME='reeba'
   ```

-  Fill in the missing variables behind the equal sign.
+  Fill in the missing variables behind the equal sign into `.env.local` file.
   - `JWT_SECRET`: Please email me to get the secret.
   - `POSTGRES_USERNAME`: If you log into the database with command `psql -U postgres`, the username would be `'postgres'`.
   - `POSTGRES_PASSWORD`: The password for `postgres` superuser.

+  All fields should be wrapped in single quotes.
 With all these you should be ready to develop the API.

 ### ReebA.com.
 Run this command from the root of the project